markzero27/core-kit/index.md

 When testing components that use dependency injection, you can mock the dependencies and inject them using `@Inject`.
 This allows you to test the business logic in isolation without relying on actual network calls or external services.

-This pattern ensures that your repository, use case, and other components can be unit tested without relying on external systems.

 #### Unit Testing Dependencies with `@Inject` and `DependencyInjector`